AnnaVilardell/PR07-FinalProject/README.md

         - Explore Data
         - Clean Data
-        - Transform Data
+        - Remove usless columns
-        - Creat new columns (where?)
+        - Creat new columns

     2.3 Feature Selection

-        - Delete not useful variables
-        - Correlation
+        - Feature selection was done togeter and after with the Model

     2.4 Feature Engineering

-        - Log transformation
-        - Scaler
+        - Was not needed in this project for the type od data we had

 3. Select From Model (Classification Models)